 If you are a meat-and-potatoes person, missing your meat and potatoes, try roasting a variety of vegetables at dinnertime.
 Cut carrots, parsnips, squash, and zucchini into pieces of equal size; toss them in olive oil and seasonings and roast them slowly.

-If you need important dental work, call Dr. Sevey & Dr. Atwell to schedule an appointment, and then start making that healthy grocery list.
+If you need important dental work, call Dr. Sevey & Dr. Sigwart to schedule an appointment, and then start making that healthy grocery list.